theendofeverything/engine_2025/doc/unit_tests.md

 I emerge from this rabbit hole with the following wisdom: just use `pytest` to run the docstring tests.

+## Pursuing my usual flow down a rabbit hole

+I am leaving the following sub-section here to document the rabbit hole of abandoning my usual flow of running each module as its own script and instead adopting `pytest` to run all my Python doctest unit tests.

 ### Use try/except to find modules inside lib

+*You know you have taken a wrong turn if the basic `import` system seems to require exception handling.*

 When running a file on its own inside `lib` for testing purposes, this import statement does not work because we are already inside `lib`: